 Four varieties of ramen (pork broth with kimchi, chicken broth with duck, a vegan-friendly mushroom-eggplant-tofu version) from someone who knows ramen, and knows it well.
-There's also a pair of bento boxes (one vegan-friendly), chicken dumplings and three Japanese-style curry dishes served with rice, all on a pay-as-you-can basis.
-Takeout, curbside, 4-8 p.m.
+There’s also a pair of bento boxes (one vegan-friendly), chicken dumplings and three Japanese-style curry dishes served with rice, all on a pay-as-you-can basis.
+Takeout and curbside, 4-8 p.m.
 Tue.-Sat.

 602 Washington Av.
 S., Mpls., 612-332-3936, zenbox.com

 This Eat Street venue is a source for exceptional (and enormous) sandwiches.
 The focus is on thin, house-baked flatbreads smeared with a vibrantly fresh and creamy housemade ricotta and stuffed with all kinds of appealing ingredients, including prosciutto, tomato jam, bacon and pepperoni.
 There are plenty of tantalizing vegetarian options, and the shop offers free delivery in the neighborhood.
 Fortunately, the tiny setup is built for takeout.
 “Basically, it’s a food truck without the truck,” said co-owner Brian Hoffman.
 Delivery, takeout and curbside, 11:30 a.m.-7 p.m.
 Mon.-Sat.

 It’s all about classic gastropub fare, including wings, deviled eggs, beer-battered cheese curds, tacos, fried chicken sandwiches and first-rate burgers, including a classic two-patty diner-style version.
 Curbside, 11 a.m.-8 p.m. daily.